damienld/Tennis-predict/README.md

 ## 2 - Build ELO ratings for each match
 - Implement the ELO basic rating
 - Adapt it to Tennis
-- Extract it year by year to csv (to be used in another project)
+- Export it year by year to csv (to be used in another project)
 - Filter tournaments that should be excluded (5 = DC / exclude CAT 6 = Exhib but keep "XXX (juniors)" / "Hopman Cup" / "Mubadala

 ToDo: